workstaffhq/helpcenter/docs/managers/payroll/workflow.md

 ## Pay Periods Are Snapshots Frozen In Time

 Each pay period in Workstaff is a snapshot of your pay data taken at the moment the period was generated.
-Workstaff does not automatically update payroll data when adjustments are made to the underlying data such as remunerations or time entries.
+Workstaff does not automatically update payroll data when adjustments are made to the underlying data such as compensation or time entries.

-As you work through your pay run, you may need to adjust remuneration or time entries.
+As you work through your pay run, you may need to adjust compensation or time entries.
 When you do so, Workstaff will identify the changes and warn you that the payroll data is not in sync.
 To synchronize the payroll data, you need to manually re-generate the pay period.

 :::note
 Stubs marked as **Final** are not re-generated automatically.
 To update a stub that has been marked as finalized, you first need to re-open it, then re-generate the pay period.